enterer/group8/mildred.md

 my name is mildred
-im currently learning devops with aws my favourite devops: AWS servers git clone which is a git command that allows for clonning of a local copy of a repository
+im currently learning devops with aws my favourite devops: AWS servers git clone which is a git command that allows one to clone  a local copy of a repository